cakephp/docs/en/appendices/3-1-migration-guide.rst

 - ``Email`` and ``Transport`` classes have been moved under the ``Cake\Mailer`` namespace.
 Their former namespaces are still usable as class aliases have been set for them.
-- The ``default`` email profile is now automatically set when ``Email`` instance is created.
+- The ``default`` email profile is now automatically set when an ``Email`` instance is created.
 This behavior is similar to what is done in 2.x.

 Mailer
 ------